"Another consequence is that Americans spend less than 10% of their disposable income on food, according to U.S. Agriculture Department

 It may not be politically correct to say so, but Big Agra is far more productive than are small “family farms,” particularly organic farms.
-The yields on these farms, according to recent studies, including in the science journal Nature, range between 5% and 38% lower than yields on non-organics, depending on individual crop and on tillage method.
+The yields on these farms, according to recent studies, including in the science journal Nature

 The typical response I get to all this is one of disbelief or insouciance.
 To many folk here Big Agra is the enemy, foisting endless amounts of tasteless food on unenlightened consumers, meanwhile despoiling the environment through vast quantities of animal waste and excessive use of herbicides, pesticides and synthetic fertilizers.